msillano/tuyaDAEMON/tuyaDAEMON/README.md

 2)  _Global CORE config_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis. <br>
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
-    - you can edit it directly using the `global CORE config` node, using the node JSON edit facility.
+    - you can edit it directly using the `global CORE config` node, using the JSON edit facility.
     - you can export it to the file `alldevices.json` for backup or edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
     - For _known tuya devices_ a JSON fragment for `'alldevices'` is in standard device documentation [flie zip](https://github.com/msillano/tuyaDAEMON/tree/main/devices#use).
-    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron for new devices.
+    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` fragment for a new device.

 3) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can find specific instructions.